 What Is a Schedule?

 A Schedule is a timetable that consists of a person's or a business's appointments within the day, week, month, or year.
-For a solid construction schedule, a calendar or a planner is used.
+For a fixed construction schedule, people prefer a calendar or a planner.
 For year-long projects in businesses, Gantt Charts are used to monitor the period of the project to be accomplished carefully.

 In the digital age, online appointment bookings are rampant.
 69.8% of customers prefer to book online rather than making calls.
 The frustration of being put on hold tops the reasons why customers hate making appointments through a phone call.

-A calendar connects all your tasks to when they will be done and the length of time you should be able to finish the job.
-By setting an accompanying time duration to a job, individuals are obligated to stick to the time frame.
+A planned calendar connects all your tasks to a set completion date and time till you can finish it.
+By establishing an accompanying time duration to a job, individuals are obligated to stick to the time frame.
 Project schedules are time management tools that help individuals and businesses be at the right time and the right place to do the right task.

 Which is why tables are deemed essential for the following reasons: